HAL-G1THuB/jsonpiler/docs/functions.md

 ["begin", {"expr": "Any"}, "...", {"return_value": "Any"}] -> {"return_value": "Any"}
 ```

-Evaluates each expression sequentially and returns the value of the last one.
+Evaluates each expression in sequence and returns the value of the last one.

 ```json
 ["begin", ["+", 1, 3], 0] => 0